 - If feeling sick or experiencing illness, please stay home until feeling better.

-- If running a fever, please do not attend TCAT “in-person” classes for the day.
+- If running a fever, please do not come to TCAT for “in-person” classes for the day.

-- Respecting the health and “concerns” of others in regard to COVID-19; many have different views concerning COVID-19 with regard to potential exposure.
+- Please respect the “concerns” of others in regard to COVID-19; many have different views concerning COVID-19 and exposure.

 - If experiencing COVID-19 symptoms (fever, shortness of breath, etc.), please consider being COVID-19 tested.
 All area TN Health Departments are offering free testing.

-- If directly exposed to a confirmed case of COVID-19, please quarantine for 14 days and be tested.
-With exposure, the TN Health Department predicts symptoms to appear within 4-5 days of exposure; a period of 10 days of self-isolation is recommended.
+- If directly exposed to a confirmed case of COVID-19, please quarantine for 7 days and be tested.
+With exposure, the TN Health Department predicts symptoms to appear with 4-5 days of exposure.

-- Any confirmed case of COVID-19 will result and require a minimum of 14 -day quarantine.
+- Any confirmed case of COVID-19 will result and require a minimum of 7-day quarantine.

-- Exposure is now being further defined as being in close proximity for 15 minutes or longer with a confirmed COVID-19 individual.
+- Exposure is defined as being “in close proximity” for 15-20 minutes or longer with a confirmed COVID-19 individual.
 Exposure is not second-hand exposure.

 - If a confirmed student case in a healthcare program might be involved in any clinical rotation, the clinical facilities may require further testing and likely provide weekly testing for participants.
 Clinical affiliates may have varying requirements regarding clinical rotations.
-Students are required to wear proper PPE at all times as appropriate and deemed required by site.
+Students are required follow clinical facility protocol in wearing proper PPE required by site.

-- With a confirmed case of COVID-19 where the student is too sickly to continue in online studies while placed in quarantine, the TCAT does have allowable absence hours for use in the case of illness.
-If the students’ sickness continues beyond the allowable absence hours, the student may opt to request a Leave of Absence.
-Please maintain contact with program instructors to maintain good academic standing and contact TCAT Student Services to further discuss any other leave options as needed and appropriate.
+- If the students’ sickness continues beyond the allowable absence hours, the student may opt to request a Leave of Absence (extenuating circumstance).
+Please maintain contact with program instructors and/or Student Services to further discuss any other leave options as needed and appropriate.
 Student Services maintains the Leave of Absences Forms.